Structurally diverse flavonoids from Selaginella doederleinii and their biological activity against laryngeal cancer

 Abstract

-Ten previously undescribed flavonoids, seladoeflavones J˗Q, C, and E (1˗10), together with fifteen known biflavones (11-25), have been isolated from Selaginella doederleinii (the whole herbs).
-The structures of the new compounds were determined using 1D and 2D NMR as well as MS data.
-Comparing the experimental spectral data and NMR calculations, we determined the structures of compounds 1-5, 7, and 8.
-Comparing the circular dichroism (CD) values of compounds 5-10 with the reported data, we confirmed their absolute stereochemistries.
-The originally proposed structures of seladoeflavones C and E were corrected to be the same as those of compounds 7 and 8 in the article.
-All compounds were assessed for cytotoxic effects in diverse cancer cells.
-Most notably, 2'',3''-Dihydroochnaflavone (14) and Involvenflavone G (19) showed significant anti-proliferation and pro-apoptotic effects in laryngeal cancer cells (Hep-2 and FaDu).
-Moreover, mechanistic studies have identified that compound 14 induced apoptosis by suppressing the Akt/mTOR signaling pathway.
-In addition, compound 19 downregulated endoplasmic reticulum (ER) stress pathways.
-This study found that compounds 14 and 19 show good potential as anti-laryngeal cancer agents, which provides strong evidence for using S. doederleinii as an effective treatment for laryngeal cancer.
+Ten previously undescribed flavonoids, seladoeflavones J–Q, C, and E (1–10), together with fifteen known biflavones (11–25), were isolated from the whole herbs of Selaginella doederleinii.
+The structures of the new compounds were elucidated using 1D and 2D nuclear magnetic resonance (NMR) spectroscopy and mass spectrometry (MS).
+By comparing experimental spectral data with NMR calculations, the structures of compounds 1–5, 7, and 8 were assigned.
+The absolute stereochemistries of compounds 5–10 were confirmed by comparing their circular dichroism (CD) spectra with reported data.
+Notably, the originally proposed structures of seladoeflavones C and E were revised and found to be identical to those of compounds 7 and 8, respectively.
+All isolated compounds were evaluated for cytotoxic activity against a panel of cancer cell lines.
+Most notably, 2'',3''-dihydroochnaflavone (14) and involvenflavone G (19) exhibited significant anti-proliferative and pro-apoptotic effects in laryngeal cancer cells (Hep-2 and FaDu).
+Mechanistic studies revealed that compound 14 induced apoptosis by suppressing the protein kinase B (Akt)/mammalian target of rapamycin (mTOR) signaling pathway, whereas compound 19 downregulated endoplasmic reticulum (ER) stress pathways.
+These findings indicate that compounds 14 and 19 possess strong potential as anti-laryngeal cancer agents, providing robust evidence for the traditional use of S. doederleinii in the treatment of laryngeal cancer.

 -